deepikasandp/-deepikasandp.github.io/README.md

 This portfolio is deployed using **GitHub Pages**, a service that allows you to host static websites directly from your GitHub repository.
 It leverages the **Minima** theme, providing a simple and elegant layout for showcasing my work and experiences.

-You can view the deployed application at the following link: [Deepika's Portfolio](https://deepikasandp.github.io/).
+You can view the deployed application at the following link: [Projects](https://deepikasandp.github.io/).

 ## Features